North Macedonia 2020

-Despite progress in implementing reforms identified by the European Commission (EC), concerns remained about corruption, the right to asylum and discrimination against women, Roma, and lesbian, gay, bisexual, transgender and intersex (LGBTI) people.
+Despite the implementation of reforms identified by the European Commission (EC), concerns remained about impunity, hate speech, discrimination against women, Roma, and LGBTI people.
+Unlawful detention and pushbacks of refugees and migrants continued.

-The International Convention for the Protection of All Persons from Enforced Disappearance, signed in 2007, has not yet been ratified.
+North Macedonia had not yet ratified the International Convention for the Protection of All Persons from Enforced Disappearance, signed in February 2007.

 Sexual and reproductive rights

 During the pandemic, state clinics could not provide routine sexual health and reproductive services; the NGO HERA prioritized services for Roma and other vulnerable women.